 - It helps build self-esteem.

-- Giving them time to ask for help teaches them to let you know when they need you rather than assuming you will always be able to read their minds.
-(Trust me, you will never be able to read their minds when they are teenagers.)
+- Giving them time to ask for help teaches them to let you know when they need you, rather than assuming you will always be able to read their mind.
+(Trust me, you will never be able to read their mind when they are a teenager).

 I just love being a part of a child’s world, especially when that child is my own!